Atsushi Kotoge: Heavyweight (2017–2019)

 Kotoge's heavyweight debut took place on January 7, 2017, when he and Naomichi Marufuji unsuccessfully challenged Go Shiozaki and Maybach Taniguchi for the GHC Tag Team Championship.
 The following day, Kotoge defeated Rionne Fujiwara for his first win as a heavyweight.
 Momo no Seishun Tag formally disbanded on February 14, after Kotoge defeated Harada in a singles match.
 In May, Kotoge and Go Shiozaki advanced to the finals of the 2017 Global Tag League, after finishing their block with a record of five wins and two losses.
 On May 4, they were defeated in the finals of the tournament by reigning GHC Tag Team Champions Maybach Taniguchi and Naomichi Marufuji.
 On June 4, Kotoge defeated Kenoh to become the number one contender to the GHC Heavyweight Championship.
 Kotoge received his title shot on June 25, but was defeated by Katsuhiko Nakajima.

 On August 26, Kotoge won his first title as a heavyweight, when he and Go Shiozaki defeated Maybach Taniguchi and Naomichi Marufuji for the GHC Tag Team Championship.
 They lost the title to Muhammad Yone and Quiet Storm on October 1.
 On March 11, he teamed with Naomichi Marufuji to defeat Akitoshi Saito and Shiro Koshinaka and later that night challenged Takashi Sugiura, who had just defeated Kenoh for the GHC Heavyweight Championship, to a title match, then busted him open with a headbutt.
 During the Global Tag League in April, he managed to pin the champion in a tournament match.
 Kotoge received his title match on April 29, but was defeated by Sugiura.

-Return to Junior heavyweight (2019–Present)
+Return to Junior heavyweight (since 2019)

 In 2019, Kotoge joined Stinger and started feuding with Daisuke Harada and his Ratel's stable.
 Kotoge challenged Daisuke Harada for IPW Junior Heavyweight Championship when Harada defeated Chris Ridgeway.
 At 16 September Kotoge defeated Harada making him IPW UK Junior Heavyweight Champion for 1st time in his career.